RoaringBitmap/RoaringBitmap/README.md

 32-bit random integers, it is not mathematically possible to use far less than 32 bits per integer, and attempts at compression can be counterproductive.

-How does Roaring compares with the alternatives?
+How does Roaring compare with the alternatives?
 ==================================================